-As noted above, SWE is expected to replace the HCPC as the regulator for social workers in England in 2019, leading to a loss of around £9m a year in income.
+As noted above, SWE is expected to replace the HCPC as the regulator for social workers in England with effect from [date TBC] 2019, leading to a loss of around £9m a year in income.
 We will need to take action to reduce our cost base, and possibly to increase our fees.
 Council is reviewing the options during 2018-19 in order to take appropriate steps.
 In the meantime, our cash balance ensures that we remain a going concern.